tolgaOzen/go-gotham/README.md

 ### Create New Requests
 In order to create a request we need to create a type first and then, we should add a Validate method for our type.
-You can take a look at the example below
+You can take a look at the example below.

 ### Bind Request And Validate